Opencast-Moodle/moodle-block_opencast/README.md

 ## License ##

-This plugin is developed in cooperation of TU Ilmenau and WWU Münster.
+This plugin is developed in cooperation with the TU Ilmenau and the WWU Münster.

 It is based on 2017 Andreas Wagner, SYNERGY LEARNING